EPIC Blog: How Your Trauma Affects Your Children - 4KIDS

-How Parent's Unresolved Trauma Affects Their Children
+EPIC Blog: How Your Trauma Affects Your Children

-January 4th, 2024 | Author: Josiane Mendonca, MSW
+January 4th, 2024 l Author: Josiane Mendonca, MSW

 Many people experience some form of trauma in their lifetime, whether it be big or small.
 When these traumas are not dealt with or worked through, they can show up as unhealthy attachment styles leading to strained relationships.
 It’s very common for adults to suppress their emotional needs, but as a parent or caregiver, it’s important to be aware of how this trauma response can affect your children.
 According to multiple studies, unhealed emotional wounds can be passed down from generation to generation, so working through these past hurts can greatly increase your child’s outcome for a healthy attachment style.